carltron-aero/Carltron-FE-2025/README.md

 ### Our Journey so far...
 The 2025 season is actually our first season both in Future Engineers and WRO in general.
 After participating in multiple robotics competitions over the past few years, we were looking for a new challenge, when we found out about the Future Engineers Category in december 2024.
 Due to exams and other obligations though, we were only able to start working on our robot in April 2025, one month before our regional competition in Aachen, Germany.
 This challenged us to make our design strategies more efficient and also streamline our project management.
 After getting a working robot ready just in time, our first big moment came on the 17th of May at our regionals, where we managed to secure the qualification for the german finals by taking 1st place.
 Our robot had jumped over the first hurdle, which was a big relieve and motivated us to go all in on the national competition.
 But not everything was well and good.
 Our first robot (V1) had also shown some flaws during its live competition runs, so we already had a long list of ideas on how to improve it and diminish or remove these issues.
+Development went on to the German finals, where we were able to secure 2nd place, qualifying us for the international final.
+Now, since than a lot has happened.
+A completely from the ground up new robot happened among others.
+But let's not spoil too much, cause that's what the rest of this documentation is all about, right?

 ## Design Strategy
+As a basis for all decisions we would make in our entire process, both hardware, software and everything in between we first decided to lay down some fundamental design principles to help us make good decisions in the developement of our robot from the get go.

-For the general design of both our hardware and software systems, we always try to simplify all solutions to their base requirements.
-For example this means solving issues on the lowest level possible (e.g. hardware > software).
+- For the general design of both our hardware and software systems, we always try to simplify all solutions to their base requirements.
+For example this means solving issues on the lowest level possible; hardware > software.
+- Question all common solutions: Why is something "always" done this way?
+Is it really the right approach for our specific case?
+- Minimize complexity!
+A highly complex system is hard to work with and will probably bring serious reliability issues.

 # Mobility Management
-## Motorization
+## Motorization and Chassis

+In the beginning of our preparations we looked at different kinds of robot kits and systems that we might build upon.
+However, none of them seemed really perfect for what we had in mind.
+Either the form-factor wasn't quite right, the chassis would have needed significant changes anyway, or it just took away too many development opportunities.

+So we decided to completely design our own vehicle from scratch using CAD software.
+That way we would also have 100
+% control over every ever so slight detail that would need to be tweaked.

+We had already developed our core concentric sensor system previously, which already gave us a couple of constraints concerning the layout and size of the robot.
+And developing a concept for the layout of the robot with all of its biggest components was also the first main step we took towards developing the chassis of our robot.

+Our 3D printer probably was the most important tool throughout our entire hardware-development phase.
+We printed all parts of our chassis in PLA Filament with fine-tuned printing parameters, which can be found in the printing files inside the */models* directory.
+By using 3D CAD designed Parts that we printed ourselves, we also managed to iterate through different design approaches quickly, in most cases with under one hour per hardware iteration.

+### Drivetrain
 For the choice of our drive system, the central factors were power and compactness.
 At first we considered implementing an all-wheel drive with two steering axles for maximum maneuverability.
-But our research showed that our robot would have to be significantly larger than planned for that solution.
+But our research showed that our robot would have to be significantly larger than planned for that solution to work.

 From the outset we set a guiding principle for the robot’s development: every aspect of the design must aim for the simplest solution with the lowest susceptibility to failure.
 Accordingly, we performed calculations and experiments on turning circles and performance for different drive options to determine what the simplest overall system would look like that still fully meets our requirements: